-If you’re a Star Wars fan, or any kind of Disney fan at all that likes it enough to read a blog like this, you probably heard the Star Wars: Galaxy’s Edge announcement yesterday.
-Like any good fan I was following along, excited to find out the opening dates and share the news, but I did not expect to become as personally invested in it as I now am.
+If you’re a Star Wars fan, or any kind of Disney fan at all that likes it enough to read a blog like this, you probably heard all about Star Wars: Galaxy’s Edge.

 This past spring I wanted to get a quick trip to Disneyland in, so we booked a 3 night stay beginning on June 1st.
 I thought it would be good timing to visit before the madness of Star Wars.
 Well, with the announcement that Galaxy’s Edge will open there on May 31st… we were there for opening weekend!

 There’s a lot of info you should be aware of if you want to visit Galaxy’s Edge.
 Particularly if you want to be there in the next few months, but also in the next few YEARS.
 That being said, I want to do my best to prepare myself – and YOU – if you’ll be visiting either coast in 2019 and beyond.